eosc-cos4cloud/mecoda-orange/docs/english/installation_guide.md

 Click on "Download Orange".

-2. Once installed (it takes about 15 min and will ask you to also install Miniconda in the process), open Orange from your computer menu or the link on the desktop.
+2. Once installed (it takes about 15 min and may ask you to also install Miniconda in the process), open Orange from your computer menu or the link on the desktop.
 You will see something like this:

 <img src="../images/orange_canvas.png" alt="orange_canvas" width="800"/>